-Sigiriya and Kasyapa's Harem Orodha - The Harem Ladies of Kasyapa
+Sigiriya and Kasyapa's Harem The Harem at Sigiriya

 Any reference today to the institution of the harem immediately conjures up in the western mind scantily clad young women forced into sexual slavery, solely for the gratification of a powerful man.
 This is a grossly distorted view of the institution, especially in Sri Lanka.
 The Arabic term "harem" conveys the notion of taboo and generally refers to prohibition.
 The Pali word "orodha" meaning "behind the curtain" implies a more sequestered existence.
 It usually referred to all the women of the royal household.

 Polygamy was a deeply entrenched privilege of kingship.
 It was a social institution that was so much the norm that it gets scant mention in the Mahavamsa, the ancient chronicle of Sr Lankan history, or any other historic document.

 A king such as Kasyapa of Sigiriya, had only one queen-wife who was, without exception, of royal or noble lineage.
 (The only exception was a lady by the name of Mahamatta).
 In addition to the single officially designated queen-wife, kings maintained a number of lesser wives and concubines.
 Being an expensive extravagance to upkeep, the number of women in the king's household was seen as a measure of his wealth, power and influence.